-2 We reviewed the audit firm's report for conformity with professional reporting standards.
+1 We reviewed the audit firm's report for conformity with professional reporting standards.
 Our desk reviews are typically performed to identify any items needing clarification or issues requiring management attention.
 Desk reviews are limited to review of the audit report itself and excludes review of the auditor's supporting working papers; they are not designed to enable us to directly evaluate the quality of the audit performed.

-(2) evaluate the recipient's internal controls; (3) determine whether the recipient complied with agreement terms (including cost-sharing contributions, if applicable), and applicable laws and regulations; (4) perform an audit of the indirect cost rate if the recipient has USAID-authorized provisional indirect cost rate; and (5) determine whether the recipient has taken corrective actions on prior audit report recommendations.
-To answer the audit objectives, the audit firm examined the fund accountability statement and supporting documentation; evaluated the effectiveness of the design and operation of the internal control system; and conducted tests of the recipient's compliance with agreement terms and applicable laws and regulations.
-The audit firm reported that (1) there were no prior audits done on the recipient and therefore, there were no prior audit report recommendations, and (2) for the purpose of the project, the recipient was allowed a predetermined indirect cost rate of 25% instead of a USAID-authorized provisional indirect cost rate.
-The audit covered project revenues and costs of \$2,574,743 and \$2,925,220, respectively, from May 18, 2017, to December 31, 2018.
+examined the fund accountability statement and supporting documentation; evaluated the effectiveness of the design and operation of the internal control system; and tested compliance with agreement terms and applicable laws and regulations.
+The audit firm reported that (1) there were no recommendations in the prior audit report, and (2) the recipient was allowed a predetermined indirect cost rate of 25 percent instead of a USAID-authorized provisional indirect cost rate.
+The audit covered program revenues and costs of \$2,857,6392 and \$3,258,728 respectively, from January 1 to December 31, 2019.

-The audit firm concluded that the fund accountability statement presented fairly in all material respects, program revenue and costs incurred under the agreement for the period audited.
-The audit firm did not identify any material weaknesses in internal controls or material instances of noncompliance.
-Regarding the review of cost-sharing contributions, the audit firm reported that the recipient contributed total cost-sharing contributions of \$295,121 during the period audited.
+The audit firm concluded that the fund accountability statement presented fairly in all material respects, program revenues and costs incurred under the agreement for the period audited.
+It did not identify any questioned costs, material weaknesses in internal control, or material instances of noncompliance.
+Regarding the review of cost-sharing contributions, the audit firm reported that the recipient contributed total cost-sharing contributions of \$320,294 during the period audited.
 The audit firm did not report any questioned costs related to these contributions.